pratah/kafka-consumer-application/README.md

 If by any chance one was already stored previously we need to ooverride it by using the <code>--force</code> flag at the end of your command <code>api-key store `<api-key>` `<api-secret>` --resource `<resource-id>` `--force`</code>

+Finnaly set API key to use by running <code>confluent api-key use `<api-key>` </code> and you can now run the Confluent CLI commands against the specified cluster.

 </p>

 ### Creating a topic